 HL7 International grants to the Affiliate a non-transferable, royalty-free, non-exclusive license and right to use the HL7 Protocol Specifications.

 Except as provided for in section 6.12.2, HL7 International grants to the Affiliate a non-transferable, royalty-free, exclusive (except as to HL7 International) license and right to distribute and provide access to the HL7 Protocol Specifications to members of the Affiliate in good standing.

+Affiliate Organizational Members are entitled to use of licensed HL7 Protocol Specifications by their organization and with other licensed users of HL7 Protocol Specifications within the country realm of the Affiliate.

+In this case the term “Organizational” member includes Affiliate members that are health service delivery organizations, health ministries, software product vendors, and systems integrators.

 Affiliate's right to provide access to HL7 International Protocol Specifications, as described above, is subject at all times to the Affiliate complying with the obligations specified in section 7.5.